listenToRipley/angular/README.md

 Instead of using HTML events like `onClick`, you would use `(functionName)="methodFromTSFile"` to provide the event functionality.

+You can pass the "event" into the associated method by providing `$event` as an argument to the method.

 #### Which Binding?

 Use Databinding for string output.